shedeed1/react-native-audio-parser/README.md

   nothing.

 - `stopReadingFile()`: Stops reading audio chunks from a WAV file.
 Returns nothing.

+- `startFromURL(url: string)`: Starts streaming audio from a specified URL and handles the data similarly to file or live input.
+Returns nothing.

+- `stopReadingURL()`: Stops streaming audio from a URL.
+Returns nothing.

 - `onRecording(event: string, callback: function)`: Registers a callback for live audio data events.
 Returns the registration ID for the event listener.